Dirunn/GD03/README.md

   -  @ and # symbols
   -  http and https references

-Tweets were also retrieved using Python code
+Tweets were also retrieved using Python code as well